vtex/shoreline/styleguides/admin/documentation/components/avatar.md

 ## Customization

-You can also use the `styleOverrides` property to customize any style.
+You can also use the `csx` property to customize any style.

 # Props